nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     <li>
     The index of a patient can change depending on the filter you currently apply on the patient list.</li>
     <li>
-      For example, if you execute the <span style="border-style: solid;"> p list </span> command, all filter will be removed and the patient's index will be his or her position in the main patient list.
+      For example, if you execute the <span style="border-style: solid;"> &nbsp;p list </span> command, all filter will be removed and the patient's index will be his or her position in the main patient list.
     </li>
     <li>
-    However, if you execute a <span style="border-style: solid;"> p find PATIENT_NAME </span> command, the patient's index will be his or her position in the **filtered** patient list.
+    However, if you execute a <span style="border-style: solid;"> &nbsp;p find PATIENT_NAME </span> command, the patient's index will be his or her position in the **filtered** patient list.
     </li>
     <li>
     Subsequent deletion by index will be with respect to the list you're currently viewing.